mattjlewis/diozero/docs/docs/9_Releases.md

 + Support multiple instances of remote device factories (pigpioJ, Firmata, gRPC)
 + I<sup>2</sup>C exceptions - throw an UnsupportedOperationException if the returned I2CFuncs
 indicate that the function isn't support; remote I/O response aren't retried
++ DebouncedDigitalInputDevice allows a device factory to be specified.

 ## 1.3.1